johncthomas/crispr_tools/README.md

 `crispr_pipeline.py DET`

 Specify as a positional argument the experimental details Excel workbook.
-You will find in `file_prefix`/`analysis_version` the standard results files from a DrugZ and/or MAGeCK analysis, depending on your selection.
+You will find in `file_prefix/analysis_version` the standard results files from a DrugZ and/or MAGeCK analysis, depending on your selection.

+## License
+crispr_tools is open-source software and is licensed under a Creative Commons Zero v1.0 Universal license.